Is Taiwan part of China or not?

 Does this mean Taiwan is independent?

-Yes and no. The government operating on Taiwan is a self-sustaining, fully functional, democratically-elected government unrelated to Beijing with its own economy, currency, etc. Whether or not Taiwan is an independent "country" is a very large grey area which cannot possibly be covered in the scope of this article.
+Yes and no. The government operating on Taiwan is a self-sustaining, fully functional, democratically-elected government unrelated to Beijing with its own economy, currency, etc. Whether or not Taiwan is an independent "country" is a very large grey area which cannot possibly be covered in the scope of this article, however it is important to note that Taiwan has been governed separately from mainland China since 1949 when the ROC government relocated to the island after military defeat by the communists, and locally governed since the 1980s (as opposed to politicians from mainland China who fled to Taiwan).
 What's most important for visitors to understand is that visiting Taiwan from a legal and visa standpoint is that it is different from mainland China.
 Laws are different, visa regulations are different in that Taiwan offers visa-free entry to many countries (unlike the PRC), customs regulations are different, and Taiwan uses its own currency, the New Taiwan Dollar (NT$, code TWD) and not the renminbi or Hong Kong Dollar.